PostgREST/postgrest/docs/tutorials/tut1.rst

    How to create a token at https://jwt.io

-**Remember to fill in the password you generated rather than the word "secret".** After you have filled in the password and payload, the encoded data on the left will update.
+**Remember to fill in the secret you generated rather than the word "secret".** After you have filled in the secret and payload, the encoded data on the left will update.
 Copy the encoded token.

 .. note::